-The Woodcote Conservation Group was founded in November 2000 as a result of that year’s Village Appraisal.
-This, like the previous two Appraisals, made it clear that the rural environment was one of the most important factors for local residents in their enjoyment of village life.
-We currently have approximately 100 members.
-Similar conservation and environmental groups exist in many other communities all over the country, and all are, in their different ways, part of a global movement that seeks to promote the principle of ‘biodiversity’ to which governments pledged themselves at the Rio Earth Summit in 1992.
+The Woodcote Conservation Group was founded in November 2000 following a Village Appraisal.
+This, like previous Appraisals, made it clear that the rural environment was one of the most important factors for local residents in their enjoyment of village life.
+We have about 100 members.
+Similar conservation and environmental groups exist in many other communities all over the country and all are, in their different ways, part of a global movement that seeks to promote the principle of ‘biodiversity’ to which governments pledged themselves at the Rio Earth Summit in 1992.
 In our case this means:

 - Assessing what is special and/or in need of protection in our local natural and built environment